 Outside the Windy City, hot dogs might be regarded as “kid food.”
 That’s not so in Chicago, where eating one like a local means “all-beef hot dog, poppy seed bun, vegetable toppings… but never ketchup.”
 Jill Dutton suggests you check this snack off your bucket list at a neighborhood spot like George’s Hot Dogs or Red Hot Ranch (both in Bucktown), or The Wiener’s Circle (Lincoln Park).

 Deep dish is not my jam, but Chicago’s offerings have an ardent following.
 I have friends who’ve driven through the night for Uno’s and flown pies from Lou Malnati’s to St. Louis.
 Even my toddler daughter loves it.
-If, like me, you’d rather skip the deep dish, check out Beyond Deep Dish: 11 Pizza Places Chicagoans Love.
+If, like me, you’d rather skip the deep dish, check out pizza places that Chicagoans love.

 Want A Michelin Bite?
 Try Black-owned Cleo’s Southern on Cottage, Monteverde Restaurant & Pastificio, or Alinea, another reader pick for splurge-worthy restaurants in 2023.